zehdi02/Senior-Design/README.md

 [Ayon Kumar Das (Quality Assurance)](https://github.com/lastMinuteGuy)

 ## Project Description

-Introducing MangaVision, a impactful project with a lot of potentials, designed with manga enthusiasts.
-Our passion for reading manga drives us to create a solution that enhances accessibility and enjoyment for all especially individuals with visual impairments in mind.
+MangaVision is made by passionate manga readers whose aim is to spread their love for manga and make it accessible for people with visually disabilties or impairments.

-MangaVision aims to provide a comprehensive experience by describing visual events within manga pages to the reader.
-Through innovative technology, we enable users to have image speech bubbles read aloud and offer the convenience of summarizing the overall plot of chapters/volumes, enhancing understanding and engagement.
+MangaVision's main feature is to audibly describe the drawn visual events depicted on the manga pages, empowering the user to enjoy manga just like every other manga lovers out there.
+MangaVision also enables users to have image speech bubbles read aloud and offer the convenience of summarizing the overall plot of chapters/volumes enhancing understanding and engagement, as well as language translation.

 Potential Key features of MangaVision include leveraging OCR technology to seamlessly scan and edit texts within image speech bubbles.
 This capability opens up new possibilities for accessibility and customization.
 Furthermore, our platform facilitates the translation of native manga texts from Japanese to English, broadening the reach and appeal of manga content.